kwhite2/git/lessons.md

 ## Review
 We have covered the basic steps of creating a file and tracking changes within a file on your local machine and on GitHub.

-This have involved coordinating across three different environments, so let's go through that one more time.
+This has involved coordinating across three different environments, so let's go through that one more time.
 Note that this process is very slightly different.
 I'll highlight it when it comes up.

 To start, let's add something to our syllabus.
 Another week of materials or a new reading.